 You can repeat all of these massages several times until your sinuses feel relieved from congestion.
 You can also combine sinus massage with other home remedies like warm compresses or steam inhalation, for added relief.

 The sinuses are a system of hollow cavities in your skull.
-Scientists have been in a heated debate over the true function of the sinuses for decades.
+Scientists have been in a over the true function of the sinuses for decades.
 Some believe they play a role in humidifying and filtering the air we breathe.
 They may also serve to lighten the bones of the skull and help enhance the voice.

 Healthy sinuses are basically empty cavities with just a thin layer of mucus.
 Sinuses that become inflamed (from a cold, flu, or allergies, for example) produce mucus.
 This leads to congestion, which in turn causes facial pressure and pain.

 You might experience sinus pain in one or all four of the sinus locations.
 Many people with sinusitis have pain all over their face, regardless of which sinus is affected.